MrWaloo/pymodbus/README.rst

 The documentation is available in <root>/build/html

-Remark: this generates a new zip/tgz file of examples which are uploaded.
+**Remark** this generates a new zip/tgz file of examples which are uploaded.

 License Information